justkimtai/justkimtai/README.md

 📍 Based in Machakos, Kenya

 ## 🚀 About Me
 I'm a deeply curious, passionate and disciplined techie with a deep love for intelligent system and user-centered web & Android experiences.
 My journey into Machine Learning has been a beautiful one and very practical, founded on my deep love for math and science.
 I have an engineering background in manufacturing and industrial engineering from Moi University, Kenya.
 I am an avid consumer of scientific and engineering articles, African literature, religious and historical texts.
-Aside from that, I misnister God's true word in church at Miuwongoni Center, in Machakos, alongside other God's servants.
+Aside from that, I minister God's true word in church at Miuwongoni Center, in Machakos, alongside other God's servants.

 I build things that work — and make a difference.